 The international buddy scheme aims to integrate and support new overseas students (particularly direct entry students) through provision of a contact, their ‘buddy’, in an older year.
 The new students are welcomed by the committee and their buddies with a lunch, other events will be put on during the year to ensure continuing contact opportunities for the students.
 The buddies will also be a contact for their groups throughout the year, encouraging their group to integrate with other direct entry students and home students as well as offering guidance and help where needed.

 Offer holder visit days

-If you receive an offer from the University of Birmingham’s Chemical Engineering department you will be invited to an offer holder visit day.
-On this day you will have an opportunity to look around the department as well as the rest of the University and halls of residence.
+If you receive an offer from the University of Birmingham’s Chemical Engineering department you will be invited to an Offer Holder Visit Day.
+On this day you will have an opportunity to look around the department, as well as the rest of the University, and our largest accommodation site: The Vale.

-The members of the BUCES committee will be present at the offer holder visit day to talk to, about not only chemical engineering but also life in Birmingham in general and will be more than happy to answer any questions you may have.
+Members of the BUCES committee will be present at these events to talk to about, not only chemical engineering, but also life as a Birmingham student and will be more than happy to answer any questions you may have.

-The society wishes all prospective students luck in their current studies and exams and hope you enjoy University life wherever you choose to study!
+The society wishes all prospective students good luck in their studies and exams, and hope you enjoy university life wherever you choose to study!